UncleGrape/UncleGrape/README.md

 # UncleGrape
 UncleGrape is desiged to be able to be run from shared web hosts.
+Aims to be everything Glype Proxy dreamed of becoming.

 ## Modern Features
 * FIDO U2F login *
+* CGI Proxy *
+* Hard Coded Proxy Responses *
 * Manual, Automatic, or DeadMan Kill Switch *
 * Custom Port Relay *
 * Scheduled Access *